China Merchants Port: Lomé Container Terminal

+Terminal de Contêineres de Paranaguá

-TCP Participações SA is a container terminal in Brazil.
+Terminal de Contêineres de Paranaguá is a container terminal located in the Port of Paranaguá in Brazil.
 A quarter of the company's containerised exports and imports depart or arrive in China.
 In 2017, China Merchants Port agreed to purchase 90% stock in TCP Participações SA for US$935 million and increase its annual container throughput “from 1.5 million TEUs to 2.5 million TEUs”.